 Integrating into the workforce is one of the most important goals when you're new to Canada.
 However, many internationally trained professionals face multiple challenges during the job search: lack of professional connections, interview questions related to their "Canadian work experience", and limited knowledge of the workplace culture, are some of them.

-Workplace Preparation (also known as Enhanced Language Training) is a FREE online program funded by Immigration, Refugees, and Citizenship Canada offered to qualified newcomers that are looking for a job.
-In the program, you will receive all the support you need to overcome those barriers so that you can successfully integrate into the Canadian job market.
-There is a new intake every six weeks.
+Workplace Preparation is a free program funded by Immigration, Refugees, and Citizenship Canada.
+In the program you will receive all the support you need to successfully integrate into the Canadian job market.
+There is a new intake every six weeks!

 - Flexible full-time and part-time online format.